SansGuidon/bookmarks/README.md

 * [Framalibre](https://framalibre.org/annuaires/logiciel) - :fr: [FR] Découvrez des logiciels libres
 * [De-google-ify Internet](https://degooglisons-internet.org/en/alternatives/) - List of alternative services to de-google-ify Internet and many other such services.
 * [everestpipkin/tools-list](https://github.com/everestpipkin/tools-list) - Open source, experimental, and tiny tools roundup
+* [tryLiberty.org](https://tryliberty.org/about) - is a way to join the Fediverse, to be part of a community, and to reclaim your freedom of speech in social media.
+Find here free, open source and privacy respecting services and alternatives to privative services.

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests